TatvikReddy/DatabaseProject_Team06/README.md

 4. Click **Test Connection** to ensure the connection is successful.
 5. Click **OK** to save the connection.

 #### 5.2 Create the `EventManagement` Database

-1. Open the connection you just created by double-clicking it.
+1. Open the connection in your MySQL Workbench you just created by double-clicking it.
 2. In the **Navigator** pane on the left, right-click on **Schemas** and select **Create Schema...**.
 3. Enter `EventManagement` as the schema name.
 4. Click **Apply**, then **Apply** again to execute the SQL statement.
 5. Click **Finish**.

-#### 5.3 Create Tables Using
+#### 5.3 Create Tables Using create.sql

-create.sql

 1. In **MySQL Workbench**, go to **File** > **Open SQL Script...**.
-2. Navigate to your project directory and open the
+2. Navigate to your project directory and open the create.sql file.

-create.sql

- file.
 3. Make sure the default schema is set to `EventManagement` by selecting it from the dropdown in the toolbar.
 4. Execute the script by clicking the **Lightning Bolt** icon or pressing **Ctrl+Shift+Enter**.
 5. This will create all the necessary tables in the `EventManagement` database.

-#### 5.4 Load Initial Data Using
+#### 5.4 Load Initial Data Using loadData.js

-loadData.js

 1. Ensure the CSV data files (e.g., `sponsors.csv`, `venues.csv`, etc.) are placed in the project directory.
 2. Open **Command Prompt** or the terminal in VSCode.